ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 _**Accept Death.**_ Death comes to all eventually.
 Accept it, and you will find a place in the afterlife.
 #### **Oath of the Hellsworn**<sup>(UA)</sup>
+The Oath of the Crown is sworn to the ideals of civilization, be it the spirit of a nation, fealty to a sovereign, or service to a deity of law and rulership.
+The paladins who swear this oath dedicate themselves to serving society and, in particular, the just laws that hold society together.
+These paladins are the watchful guardians on the walls, standing against the chaotic tides of barbarism that threaten to tear down all that civilization has built, and are commonly known as guardians, exemplars, or sentinels.
+Often, paladins who swear this oath are members of an order of knighthood in service to a nation or a sovereign, and undergo their oath as part of their admission to the order’s ranks.

+**Tenets of the Crown**

+The tenets of the Oath of the Crown are often set by the sovereign to which their oath is sworn, but generally emphasize the following tenets.

+_**Law.**_ The law is paramount.
+It is the mortar that holds the stones of civilization together, and it must be respected.

+_**Loyalty.**_ Your word is your bond.
+Without loyalty, oaths and laws are meaningless.

+_**Courage.**_ You must be willing to do what needs to be done for the sake of order, even in the face of overwhelming odds.
+If you don’t act, then who will?

+_**Responsibility.**_ You must deal with the consequences of your actions, and you are responsible for fulfilling your duties and obligations.
 #### **Oath of Justice**<sup>(TOH)</sup>
 The Oath of Justice is a commitment not to the tenets of good or evil but a holy vow sworn to uphold the laws of a nation, a city, or even a tiny village.
 When lawlessness threatens the peace, those who swear to uphold the Oath of Justice intervene to maintain order, for if order falls to lawlessness, it is only a matter of time before all of civilization collapses into anarchy.